 Dexter seems nice enough.
-He's got a nice job, a nice girlfriend, a nice apartment, a nice life.
+He's got a nice job, a nice pad, a nice life.
 But it's all a convenient cover for his not-so-nice hobby—killing people.
 Then he dismembers their bodies and dumps them in the harbor.
 He's a serial killer driven by a hunger he can't understand and a lust for blood he refuses to deny.
-Does it matter that Dexter only kills other killers?
-Serial vigilantism is a messy pastime, but the guy brings doughnuts to work.
-How bad could he be?
+So does it matter that he only kills other killers?

 "Some people express a sense of guilt that they are drawn to the show," Dexter star Michael C. Hall told USA Today.
 "Maybe the guilt is more intense because they find themselves identifying with and liking the guy."

-But take away the show's sharp writing and hip moral ambiguity and Dexter turns out to be little more than a gussied up version of the Saw movies.
-The hero is a monster.
-The fact that he dispatches other monsters doesn't change that.
+It's a provocative show, then, one that's designed to make us question our own notions of good and evil.
+But take away the sharp writing and challenging moral ambiguity and Dexter turns out to be little more than a gussied up extension of the Saw movies.
+The hero here does monstrous things.
+The fact that he thinks while he dispatches other monsters doesn't change that.

 Dexter and Dr. Vogel continue to search for the Brain Surgeon, a serial killer who could destroy them both.
 Their next suspect is a mall fitness salesperson who butchers people and cooks them up for dinner.
 Dexter breaks into the man's house and finds a finger-filled stew simmering in a Crock-pot, Tupperware containers full of organs and a brain marinating in garlic sauce.
 He's not the Brain Surgeon, but Dexter captures him anyway, ties him down with cling wrap and reaches for a knife before the camera cuts away.
 (We hear the ensuing scream).

 A corpse is found with the back of its head blown off.
 (We see the gaping hole.).
 Vogel is sent two pieces of the man's brain.